felixakiragreen/felixakiragreen/README.md

 ### Main quest:

+I dunno.

+### Side quests:

-GOLOS (game of life operating system) → _An attempt at creating a game-like interface for living life._
+- GOLOS (game of life operating system) → _An attempt at creating a game-like interface for living life._
 > A project I’ve been working on for as long as I can remember, currently on the 7th major iteration of prototypes.
 The most grandiose & ambitious of all my projects, the one I want to spend a significant fraction of my life on, and be known for after I am gone.

-### Side quests:

-- WaWeGonaDo → an iOS messaging app for helping your group of friends make decisions in the most democratic way possible using ranked-choice voting.

 ### Inactive quests